Nexlab-One/verus-t-rpc/README.md

 # Rust Verus RPC Server

 A RPC server for Verus blockchain built in Rust.
 Acts as a secure proxy between clients and the Verus daemon with comprehensive validation and security controls.

+## 📄 License

+This project is dual-licensed:

+- **MIT License** for VerusCoin and non-commercial use
+- **AGPL-3.0 License** for commercial use

+See [LICENSE](LICENSE), [LICENSE-VERUS](LICENSE-VERUS), and [LICENSE-EXCEPTION](LICENSE-EXCEPTION) for details.

 > **⚠️ Warning: This project is under active development.**
 >